arramus/A20-BushcraftBites-2021Dec24/A20_BushcraftBites/Readme.txt

 -------------
 Recipes Items
 -------------
-Bushcraft Bone Broth - A tasty broth to dip your acorn bread, but also be used in other recipes.
+Bushcraft Bone Broth - A tasty broth to dip your acorn bread, but can also be used in other recipes.
 (No Skill Requirement) Bushcraft Acorn Meal - A prerequisite for other recipes.
 (No Skill Requirement)